commercetest/nlnet/TESTING.md

 # Testing Documentation

-This document provides guidelines for writing, organizing, and running tests for the project.
+This document provides guidelines for writing, organising, and running tests for the project.
 Follow these instructions to ensure comprehensive and consistent testing coverage.

 ---